Wondering how to get things done with a toddler when he’s needy (and there’s so much to do)? Organize your days with these 5 effective tips.

 4. Encourage your toddler to spend time with others

-Easy for you to say, you might think, especially when she cries the minute she’s with grandma, or refuses to let dad give her a bath.
-But as exhausted from the meltdowns as you may be, don’t relent to her wishes every time.
-This only confirms her theories that she shouldn’t be with anyone else but you.
+But as exhausted from the meltdowns as you may be, don’t relent to her wishes for mama every time.
+This only confirms her theory that she shouldn’t be with anyone else but you.

 5. Be where you need to be